 Today, potpourri is known as a medley of dried flowers, herbs, and spices, often scented with oils to enhance the aroma.

-If you don’t have fresh flowers to make your own potpourri, you can choose any combination of orange slices, cinnamon sticks, dried apples, cloves, or other spices.
+If you don’t have fresh flowers to make homemade potpourri, you can choose any combination of orange slices, cinnamon sticks, dried apples, cloves, or other spices.

 Short on time?
-You can buy dried petals like the ones below and add your scented oil later!
+You can buy dried petals and add your scented oil later!

 How to Make Potpourri